Ann Scott (French novelist): Biography

 She was born and raised in Paris, France.
-Her mother is a photographer of Russian descent, and her father, a French businessman and art collector.
+Her mother is a photographer of Russian descent, and her father is a French businessman and art collector.

-During the mid eighties, at age 17, she left home and moved to London, England, where she became a musician, playing drums with local rock bands.
-She then later turned to fashion modelling for two years and was one of the first tattooed fashion model to break through in prêt-à-porter and couture in the eighties.
+During the mid-eighties, at age 17, she left home and moved to London, England, where she became a musician, playing drums with local rock bands.
+She then later turned to fashion modelling for two years and was one of the first tattooed fashion models to break through in prêt-à-porter and couture in the eighties.
 Then at 21, on her return to Paris, she started writing fiction.

-She is now the author of eight novels including Superstars which has become a cult novel translated in several countries.
-She also co-wrote Paradize for French band Indochine for their album of the same title which sold over a million copies in France.
+She is now the author of ten novels including Superstars which has become cult and has been translated in several countries.
+Her novel Cortex depicts a domestic terrorist attack at the Academy Awards ceremony in Los Angeles and parts ways with her previous themes.
+The follow-up, La Grâce et les ténèbres (Grace and Darkness), highlights cyber-surveillance and the fight against jihadist propaganda on social networks alongside a group of French citizens named the Katiba des Narvalos.

-Her penultimate novel Cortex depicts a domestic terrorist attack at the Academy Awards ceremony in Los Angeles and parts ways with her previous themes.
+Her last novel, Les Insolents, published in 2023, is about living in solitude by the sea and has won her the Prix Renaudot in France.

-Her latest novel, La Grâce et les ténèbres (Grace and Darkness), highlights cyber-surveillance and the fight against jihadist propaganda on social networks alongside a group of French citizens named the Katiba des Narvalos.
+She co-wrote Paradize for the French band Indochine for their album of the same title which sold over a million copies in France.

 Personal life

 She has been romantically involved with several rock musicians and is also known to have had bisexual affairs.
-She dated French deejay Sextoy for three years, to whom she paid tribute after her death in her third book.
+She dated French deejay Sextoy for three years, to whom she paid tribute after her death in her third Superstars.

 Before she became published, she shared a flat in Paris with French writer Virginie Despentes.
 She was close friends to Daul Kim and Lee Alexander McQueen and paid them tribute in the French magazine Libération.